"Begin with the end in mind."

 Should we plan or delay?

 By 50, fully half of us will need extended care before we're gone.
 Who will pay for that?

-Think about it: You don't buy extended care insurance (or life insurance) to protect yourself, you buy it to protect your spouse, children, your whole family.
-And it can protect an estate.
+Think about this: Does anyone buy extended care (LTC) insurance (or life insurance) to protect themselves?
+Don't they buy it because they love their spouse, children, their whole family?

 What about IRAs or 401(k)s?
-You may want to transfer some of that to LTC and lock in rates (no premium increases!).
+You may be able to transfer to LTC and lock in rates (no premium increases!).